-Dr. Tiffany Clomax is a Forensic Clinician in Illinois.
+Dr. Tiffany Clomax is a Licensed Psychologist.
 She received her doctoral degree in Clinical Forensic Psychology from The Chicago School of Professional Psychology.

 Dr. Clomax has experience working with children, adolescents, and adults in correctional, community, psychiatric, and outpatient forensic settings.
 She completed her internship at Mississippi State Hospital, where she also served as Chief Resident.
 During her internship, she completed rotations in forensics, substance use, and child/adolescent psychology.
 She then completed an ABFP-approved postdoctoral fellowship in forensic psychology at the University of Arkansas for Medical Sciences/Arkansas State Hospital.
 During her fellowship, Dr. Clomax completed adult and juvenile forensic evaluations.
 Her main areas of experience included fitness to stand trial, criminal responsibility, and violence risk assessments.